observethesun/synoptic_maps/README.md

 This repository contains the source code to reproduce coronal holes segmentation in synoptic maps following the paper [Machine-learning approach to identification of coronal holes in solar disk images and synoptic maps]().

+### Online catalogue

+Dataset of SDO/AIA 193 Angstrom and CHs synoptic maps is available online at [https://sun.njit.edu/coronal_holes/](https://sun.njit.edu/coronal_holes/).
+Feel free to download and explore it in your research.

 ### Installation

 Clone the repository with its submodules